ShaderFrog/glsl-parser/README.md

 }
 */
 ```
+Note the `source` field on the error object is the `grammarSource` string
+provided to the parser options, which is `undefined` by default.
+If you pass in
+a `grammarSource` to `parser.parse()`, it shows up in the error object.
+This is
+meant to help you track which source file you're parsing, for example you could
+enter `"myfile.glsl"` as an argument to `parser.parse()` so that the error
+includes that your source GLSL came from your application's `myfile.glsl` file.

-The standard Peggy error object also has a fairly confusing `format()` method,
+The error object  also has a fairly confusing `format()` method, which comes
-which produces an ASCII formatted string with arrows and underlines.
-The
+from the underlying Peggy error object.
+It produces an ASCII formatted string
-`source` option passed to `.format()` **must** match your `grammarSource` in
+with arrows and underlines.
+The `source` option passed to `.format()` **must**
-parser options (which is `undefined` by default).
-This API is awkward and I
+match your `grammarSource` in parser options (which is `undefined` by default).
-might override it in future versions of the parser.
+This API is awkward and I might override it in future versions of the parser.

 ```ts
 console.log(error.format([{ text, source: undefined }])